austinvdm/elkstack/README.md

   - You update the /etc/ansible/hosts file to make Ansible run on a specific machine.
 You update each playbook file and edit the hosts line to specify what machines that specific playbook file runs on.
 - Which URL do you navigate to in order to check that the ELK server is running?
   - HTTP://(ELKserverIP):5601/app/kibana

-### Commands the user will need to run to download the playbook, update the files, etc.: